-I’m a Type 1 diabetic.
+I’m a person with type 1 diabetes.
 That means my pancreas stopped producing insulin one day and I need insulin to live.
 It mostly sucks.
 I was diagnosed as an adult at the age of 32, after a month-long trip to India.
 I felt really dehydrated, got blood work at my mom’s urging, and boom, I needed insulin forever.
 There’s no known cause.
-Approximately 90% of adult diabetics are Type 2, which is generally caused by lifestyle factors such as activity level and food choices.
+Approximately 90 percent of adult with diabetes are type 2, which is generally caused by lifestyle factors such as activity level and food choices.
 No matter what kind of diabetic you are, I want you to know something: you’re a f*cking bad-*ss.

 - Everyone is different, but I like to reduce my insulin slightly before a long run.
 I can run with 50-70 percent less insulin during a marathon.
 You have to see what works for you.

 - Always carry something with sugar.
 Fortunately, races normally have sports drinks laden with sugar (the only benefit)!
 I also stuff clementines in my race pack on long runs.
 I find them to be the perfect amount of sugar to keep me level without spiking.

 - Love yourself anyway.
 I’ve attempted 20-mile runs without pause and been sidelined by 3-mile runs for no reason.
 Many factors affect insulin and blood glucose levels.
 Love yourself anyway.
 No one training run will make or break a race.

 - You might have high numbers after a race.
 Adrenaline gets you to many finish lines.
 This can also cause spikes.
 Don’t freak out.
 Weightlifting and boxing also make my blood sugars spike.